-\textbf{iii)} Let $B \in \Ac$ be any object.
-By \textbf{ii)} there is a morphism $B_\C \to B$ such that \ref{star condition one} holds.
-In particular $\Hom_{\TC}(P[i] , B_\C) \isoto \Hom_{\TA}(P[i], B)$ for each $P \in \Proj(\Ac)$ and $i \geq 0$.
-Since $\Ac$ has enough projectives this implies that $B_\C \to B$ is a quasi-isomorphism.
-Hence it is a $\C$-resolution. \end{proof} Although it isn't strictly necessary we shall always work with the notion of an $\Ac$-approximating subcategory rather than with the weaker assumptions of i) in the proposition.
+\textbf{iii)} This follows from \textbf{ii)} and Remark \ref{projrem}. \end{proof} Although it isn't strictly necessary in order to obtain a $t$-structure we shall always work with the notion of an $\Ac$-approximating subcategory rather than with the weaker assumptions of \textbf{i)} in the proposition.